Sagi-Send/cfd-weno-teno-mscl-thinc/README.md

 * **MUSCL-THINC:** blending of monotone upstream-centered schemes with THINC limiters for better interface capturing.
 * **AUSMD:** source material for pressure-based flux splitting.

-Consult those papers when you need deeper theoretical background or want to cross-check coefficients.

-## Extending the code

-* Add additional Riemann solvers by implementing a new subroutine next to `riemann_HLLC` and extending `riemann_solver`'s selector block.
-* Modify `activateScheme` to introduce other reconstructions (e.g., WENO-Z or MP5) while keeping the same finite-volume infrastructure.
-* Adjust `ApplyBoundaryConditions` for inflow/outflow variations—the 1D solver
-  currently supports periodic (order test) and outflow (calibration) options in separate directories, so you can copy whichever variant suits your study.

-Contributions and experiment reports are welcome—open an issue describing the scenario and attach the `.dat` files or figures that demonstrate the behaviour under investigation.